fiji movies

 © Universal Pictures

 Fiji has not only been the backdrop to blockbusters from all over the world!
 The islands also star in multiple TV shows.
 Most famously, many seasons of Survivor have been shot here.
-The American version of Survivor saw season 14 filmed in Macuata and Vanua Levu, while seasons 33 to 38 have all been filmed in the Mamanuca Islands… and counting!
+The American version of Survivor saw season 14 filmed in Macuata and Vanua Levu, while seasons 33 and onwards have all been filmed in the Mamanuca Islands!
 Survivor host Jeff Probst has famously said that if he could only film in Fiji until the end of his Survivor career, he would!
 For the French version, Koh-Lanta, seasons 5 and 18 were filmed in the Yasawa Islands, while seasons 19 and 20 were shot in Kadavu.
 Finally, on the Survivor front, Survivor Australia was filmed in Savusavu for season 5.
+For more on the subject, head to the 10 Survivor Locations in Fiji You Can’t Miss!

 Author